Azure/MachineLearningNotebooks/automl/README.md

 ### 3. Setup a new conda environment
 The **automl/automl_setup** script creates a new conda environment, installs the necessary packages, configures the widget and starts a jupyter notebook.
 It takes the conda environment name as an optional parameter.
 The default conda environment name is azure_automl.
 The exact command depends on the operating system.
+See the specific sections below for Windows, Mac and Linux.
 It can take about 10 minutes to execute.
 ## Windows
-Start a conda command windows, cd to the **automl** folder where the sample notebooks were extracted and then run:
+Start an **Anaconda Prompt** window, cd to the **automl** folder where the sample notebooks were extracted and then run:
 ```
 automl_setup
 ```
 ## Mac
 Install "Command line developer tools" if it is not already installed (you can use the command: `xcode-select --install`).

 Start a Terminal windows, cd to the **automl** folder where the sample notebooks were extracted and then run:

 ```
 bash automl_setup_mac.sh
 ```

 ## Linux
 cd to the **automl** folder where the sample notebooks were extracted and then run:

 ```
 bash automl_setup_linux.sh